robinmetral/website/pages/notes/a-zero-js-lazy-loading-image-grid-for-2022.md

 template: page
 ---

 A pretty common web pattern: image grids.
-I wanted one for my [Watching](/watching/) page, where I display a film posters grid.
+I wanted one for my Watching page _(2026: page removed)_, where I display a film posters grid.

 A possible problem with this pattern is performance and data usage: although the HTML for the page is only 5 KB (0.005 MB), the (currently) 107 poster images total almost 7 MB[^1].